lozlette/city-spot/README.md

 Wins:

 One of the biggest wins was the team communication.
 We had a group Slack channel where every member was equally active.
 This really helped us manage Git as a team, as we all got into the habit of informing each other when we were pushing to the development branch.
-Any errors or conflicts during this process, we notified the group channel where we all worked together to resolve the issues.
+Any errors or conflicts during this process, we notified the group channel where we all worked together to resolve the issue.

 Another win was the implentation of our 'like' feature.